Ramish93/AWS-Cloud-Practioner-Prep/README.md

 ## Data Architect in AWS:

-1. on permise data integration services:
+1. on permise data integration services, **Aws storage gateway:**

-   - Aws storage gateway: this is a hybrid cloud storage service. so merging together your datacenter and AWS.
+   - this is a hybrid cloud storage service. so merging together your datacenter and AWS.
    - integrates cloud storage into your local network by deploying a VM or specific hardware appliance running gateway software onto your network.
    - integrats with S3 and EBS.
    - supports 3 types of gateway: